Lcohen06/QRin/README.md

 # QRin V1.0
 QRin V1.0 attendance based system.
+A streamlined, intuitive system for digital club attendance and attendance management.
+Utilizes qrcode creation and decoding as well as local file databases to store daily attendance records.
+Email functionality designed and executed using simple mail transfer protocol and EMAIL.MIME framework for file attachment.
-Designed for club use.
+Designed for club use at Western School of Technology and Environmental Science.
+> *Copywrite 2022 Luc Cohen*

 ## INSTALLATION:
  - Initialize a **local** powershell shell